Artezaru/pydeco/README.md

 ## Documentation

-Generate the documentation with sphinx
+Generate the html documentation with sphinx
 1. Install the sphinx package and the pydata-sphinx-theme

 ```